michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 COMMENT ON TABLE ltss_energy_ote.electricity_rates IS 'Fees to be calculated from the net value of energy volume';

-GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
+GRANT USAGE ON SCHEMA ltss_energy_ote TO public;
 GRANT SELECT ON TABLE ltss_energy_ote.electricity_rates, ltss_energy_ote.electricity_prices TO public;
 ```

-> Contracts very often list prices for MWh.
+> It's common that contracts list prices in MWh.
 Tables below list kWh, however it has only informative purpose.
 The code bellow doesn't implement recalculation between units (not that it's impossible).
 It expects that **all energy entries stored in `ltss` table are in kWh.**

 **price table**